erika0804/elisco-portfolio/README.md

 # Projects

 ### [Project 1: Tkinter Diary](project1.py)
-A diary application built using Tkinter.
+A diary application built in Python using Tkinter.